guilsa/news-scraper/readme.md

 ### Infinite Scroll Limitations

-Apply filters before, not after, your paginated results
+Apply filters before, not after, your paginated results.

 There might be ways around this, but there are some interesting consequences if you do choose to use infinite scroll.
 For example, any filtering needs to be applied at the SQL query level, not in your Express.js middlelayer or in the frontend.
 The reason being, say that a fetch for articles is limited to 30 items at a time.
-And say that you chose to apply a filter after you're grabbed your paginated results which removes anything with less than 10 citations.
-Well, if the backend finds 0, it only searched the paginated results.
-At this point, the user can't put through a call to fetch more.
+And say that you chose to apply a custom filter after you've queried for the paginated results - and the filter removes articles that received less than 10 citations.
+Well, if the backend finds none, it only searched the paginated results.
+At this point, the user can't put through a call to fetch for more.

 ### Database Best Practices